ERGeorgiev/safety-heatmap/docs/discussions/database-caching.md

 # Database Caching

-Using the GeoHash partition and sort key, we can assume that shorter GeoHashes have less noticable changes overtime, due to the fact that they parent so much more child cells, so individual cell changes are unlikely to reflect on a shorter GeoHash.
+Using the GeoHash partition and sort key, we can assume that shorter GeoHashes have less noticeable changes overtime, due to the fact that they parent so much more child cells, so individual cell changes are unlikely to reflect on a shorter GeoHash.
 As such, we can cache based on GeoHash length.

 This info is based on the decided practical GeoHash lengths for our uses of [3 to 8] from [map-chunking.md](map-chunking.md).